kris2020/xsl-templates/README.md

 # xsl-fo
-Various XSL-FO templates used for publishing XML
+Various XSL templates created for publishing XML as HTML or PDF files (the latter via XSL-FO).